rmtheis/intron-polymorphism/README.md

 ## EXTERNAL DEPENDENCIES

-The following packages must be installed and accessible from the command line:
+The following packages must be installed and added to the PATH environment variable or otherwise made accessible from the command line:

 1. [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/)